Taiwan Police College

-Taiwan Police College (TPC; 臺灣警察專科學校 (Tâi-oân Kéng-chhat Choan-kho Ha̍k-hāu, Táiwān Jǐngchá Zhuānkē Xuéxiào)) is a police academy located in Wenshan District, Taipei, Taiwan.
-The academy is in charge for the education of basic police officers of Taiwan.
-The institution functions at the level of a junior college, and is responsible for training low-level police officers.
+Taiwan Police College (TPC; 臺灣警察專科學校 (Tâi-oân Kéng-chhat Choan-kho Ha̍k-hāu, Táiwān Jǐngchá Zhuānkē Xuéxiào)) is a police academy located within Wenshan District, Taipei, Taiwan.
+The academy serves as the education center of basic police officers of Taiwan.
+The institution functions at a junior college level, and is responsible for training police officers.

 History

 The institute was originally established in 1898, during Japanese colonial rule in Taiwan, as a training institute for police and prison officers.

-After Taiwan was returned to the Republic of China, it became the Taiwan Provincial Police Training Facilities on 27 October 1945.
+After Taiwan was returned to the Republic of China on 25 October 1945, it became the Taiwan Provincial Police Training Facilities on 27 October 1945.
 On 1 April 1948, it was changed to Taiwan Provincial Police Academy.
 Following the amending and implementation of the Police Education Statute on 9 June 1982, the Taiwan Provincial Police Academy added a junior police college, which enrolled its first students.

 On 1 July 1986, it changed name again to Taiwan Police Academy and was placed under the National Police Agency of the Ministry of the Interior.
-On 16 April 1988, the Organizational Statute of Taiwan Police College was passed during the 81st session of the Legislative Yuan and law was enacted by the order of the President on 29 April 1988.
+On 16 April 1988, the Legislative Yuan passed the Organizational Statute of Taiwan Police College during the 81st session and on 29 April 1988, law was enacted by the order of the President.
 The academy was finally renamed Taiwan Police College on 15 June 1988.

 In December 1947, the Taiwan Provincial Police Training Facilities enrolled its first female police cadets in December; 61 women enrolled that year, and 36 the following year.
 In 1951, the Female Police Division (女子警察隊) was established in Taipei, with the tasks of disaster relief, local security, and working with women.
 From 1951 to 1955, the academy stopped accepting women because of a lack of tasks that they were deemed capable of performing.
 Recruitment then stopped again and did not resume until 1969, when Taipei became a special municipality.

 In 1956, female officers' duties were listed: protecting women and children, household registration, the welfare of adopted daughters and sex workers, general security, conducting traffic, and investigating cases related to women and children.
 However, female officers' roles expanded slowly: according to a report by Central Daily News (中央日報), Taipei's female police force only increased by 10 members from 1956 to 1968.
 It would not be until the early aughts that all counties and municipalities had female divisions.

 As of 2020, the institution also planned to rename its Zhongzheng halls, remove two statues of Chiang Kai-shek.
 TPC used to have a hall named the "Chiang Kai-shek Hall", but it had renamed it by May 2021.